20 Winter Driving Tips To Help Keep You Safe On The Road

 3. Check The Weather In Advance

-While nobody can predict the weather perfectly, your local meteorologist does a good job of giving you a rough outline of what the worst-case scenario could be.
+While nobody can predict the weather perfectly, your local meteorologist does an excellent job of giving you a rough outline of what the worst-case scenario could be.
 A solid winter driving tip is to know if any bad weather is expected.
-Suppose there's the possibility of a blizzard, freezing rain, ice storm, or other unpleasant weather conditions in the weather forecast.
+Suppose there's the possibility of severe snow conditions, freezing rain, ice storms, or other unpleasant weather conditions in the weather forecast.
 In that case, a good winter driving tip would be to postpone or cancel a trip that you have planned.
 Your current groceries should last an extra day or two if you need them, and it may not be worth the risk of venturing out into dangerous conditions in order to get some chicken and hot cocoa.

-If the weather seems a little bit iffy, and you’re not quite sure if you can sneak in a quick trip, simply waiting a few hours can allow your city’s municipal plows to clear the road up.
-The amount of snow required for the use of plows, as how long it will take for the plows to clear everything will vary based on where you live, but most municipalities will have guidelines written on their website.
-Also keep in mind that major roads are often the first to be cleared, with more residential roads being left for later due to the number of people impacted.
+If the weather seems a little bit iffy, and you're not quite sure if you can sneak in a quick trip, simply waiting a few hours can allow your city's municipal plows to clear slippery roads.
+The amount of snow required for the use of plows and how long it will take for the plows to clear everything will vary based on where you live, but most municipalities will have guidelines written on their website.
+Also, keep in mind that major roads are often the first to be cleared, with more residential roads being left for later due to the number of people impacted.
 If you want to play it safe, it's best to wait until the plows have completed their work.

-On a related note, if you choose to chance it while the plows are still out, it's best to not pass a working plow, due to the fact that doing so is even more dangerous than passing a regular vehicle.
+On a related note, if you choose to drive while the plows are still out, it's best not to pass a working plow due to the fact that doing so is even more dangerous than passing a regular vehicle.
 This extra danger comes from blowing snow as well as the ridge of snow created by the plow at work, especially if you pass on the right side of the machine.
-Although a plow might test your patience at points, saving a few minutes isn’t worth the risk, and passing the plow can even lead to reckless driving charges in some areas.
+Although a plow might test your patience at points, saving a few minutes isn't worth the risk, and passing the plow can even lead to reckless driving charges in some areas.

-These are two of the most dangerous road conditions for drivers, and both of which often blur the line between what is water and what is ice, and it is recommended as part of this winter driving tip to approach both of these with caution.
+These are two of the most dangerous road conditions for drivers, and both often blur the line between water and ice.
+As part of this winter driving tip, it is recommended that you approach both with caution.

 Either of these scenarios provides dangerous icy conditions for you to drive in.
 There are, however, some winter driving tips to help you when dealing with icy roads.
 Ensure that you drive with caution and be vigilant.
 Avoid accelerating or braking hard, maintain distance between yourself and other drivers, and avoid passing others if possible.

-Even if you follow every winter driving tip here, icy or snowy road surfaces can start a skid.
+Even if you follow every winter driving tip here, icy or snow-covered road surfaces can cause a skid.
 A skid usually happens when you try to start or stop a turn too quickly, accelerate too soon during a turn, or brake excessively.
-A good winter driving tip is to reduce your chances of skidding by avoiding sudden accelerating, turning and braking.
+A good winter driving tip is to reduce your chances of skidding by avoiding sudden acceleration, turning, and braking.
 If a skid happens, remember not to panic.
 Panicking will only cause you to make poor, impulsive decisions in the heat of the moment.

 There are also some winter driving tips to help you handle a skid if one does happen.
 Contrary to popular belief, braking is often a poor decision during a skid.
 Ease off the gas as well to stop acceleration.
 Both braking and accelerating will worsen the skid, so maintain your current momentum.
 It's also essential to ensure that you are looking in the direction that you want to go, not the one that you're skidding in.
 Finally, only steer gently.
 Minimalist movements are recommended to avoid worsening the skid.

-It's almost inevitable that even if you follow all winter driving tips above, at some point in your life, your car will be stuck in heavy snow, unable to move at a time you want to.
+It's almost inevitable that even if you follow all the winter driving tips above, your car will be stuck in heavy snow at some point, unable to move when you want to.
 Being prepared for and aware of this situation is a valuable winter driving tip.

-If you end up getting stuck, this is one of the situations where the winter car emergency kit mentioned earlier will come in handy.
-In that kit you should have a shovel, which will be a big help.
+If you get stuck, this is one of the situations where the winter emergency car kit mentioned earlier will come in handy.
+In that kit, you should have many things in it, including booster cables, extra batteries, extra clothing, and most importantly, a snow shovel.
 Shovel a few feet around your wheels and tires (or as much room as you have, if there are not a few feet around) of your vehicle to give it enough room to move around.
-Also, ensure the exhaust pipe is cleared up so you don't get carbon monoxide poisoning while inside your car.
-If you cannot shovel, continue with the next steps, although it will be more difficult.
+Also, ensure the exhaust pipe is cleared so you don't get carbon monoxide poisoning inside your car.
+If you cannot shovel, continue with the following steps, although it will be more difficult.

 At this point, you have a few options.
-You can try slowly going back and forth to get out of your current situation.
+You can try slowly going back and forth to escape your current situation.
 If you are lucky enough to have someone else with you or get the help of some nearby strangers (be sure to thank them), you can have them push.
-Be sure that if someone is pushing from behind, your vehicle is moving forward, and vice-versa, if you're backing up.
+Be sure that if someone is pushing from behind, your vehicle is moving forward, and vice-versa if you're backing up.
 You can also place something like kitty litter or sand over the slippery surface to gain better traction.

 If all of this doesn't work, you should call a professional such as a towing service, roadside assistance or roadside services to get you out.